Do the Five Ways of Saint Thomas Prove the Existence of the Christian God?

 Aquinas, of course, is referring to his Third Way; so one of his proofs gives the metaphysical basis for why there can only be one First Necessary Cause of the being of the universe.

-Aquinas give a little more detail on this reasoning in Chapter 4 of a short, early work of his called On Being and Essence, that seems to be ignored by atheists and neglected by many theist apologist alike.
+Aquinas gives a little more detail on this reasoning in Chapter 4 of a short, early work of his called On Being and Essence, that seems to be ignored by atheists and neglected by many theist apologist alike.
 There, he distinguishes what is meant by essence from what is meant by existence.
 He argues that what a thing is (its essence) is distinct from the fact that it is (its existence) since we can know the essences of both things that have existence, and of things that do not: we can know what a man is (the essence of something with existence (a real essence)) and what a phoenix is (something without existence).
 Since one of these essences has existence and one does not, essence is not the same existence.
 But an essence becomes real by having its existence caused by something other than itself.

 If a thing is contingent, it might not be.
-And if it might not be, but is actual, then what it is, its essence, is other than what makes it to be real, its act of existing, and its act of existing is caused by something other itself.
+And if it might not be, but is actual, then what it is, its essence, is other than what makes it to be real, its act of existing, and its act of existing is caused by something other than itself.
 This would apply even to temporally necessary things: things that if they exist, always exist.
 Such necessary things might still not be, as is clear in the case of a phoenix which never actually exists.
 But also if the material universe were eternal, as Aristotle believed, it also might not have been.
 In every case of things that might not be, both temporally limited things, like chickens or people or a universe that expanded from a Big Bang, and things not temporally limited, like a phoenix or an eternal material universe, the fact that they may or may not exist shows that what they are, their essence, is other than that they are, their existence.

 And the fact that some contingent thing is real, the fact that it has an act of existing, is due to some cause outside of itself.
 This is true of every contingent being, even contingent beings which conceivably would always exist (as a phoenix would, if it were real, or an eternal material universe).